mohitpai/journey-optimizer.en/help/using/direct-mail/direct-mail-configuration.md

 1. A [file routing configuration](#file-routing-configuration) to specify the server where the file will be exported and encrypt the file, if necessary.

-1. A [direct mail surface](#direct-mail-surface) that will reference the file routing configuration.

     >[!CAUTION]
     >
+    >To create a file routing configuration, you need to have the **[!DNL Manage file routing]** built-in permission.
+[Learn more](../administration/ootb-product-profiles.md#content-library-manager).

->If you have not configured any file routing option, you will not be able to create a direct mail surface.
+1. A [direct mail surface](#direct-mail-surface) that will reference the file routing configuration.
+If you have not configured any file routing option, you will not be able to create a direct mail surface.

 ## Configure file routing {#file-routing-configuration}